Our experience welcoming our conservative neighbors into vibrant dialogue (and new friendships)

 In this polarized political environment, The Village Square has considerable direct experiential evidence that anything that sounds like attention to care and fairness actually drives conservatives away, as they intuitively understand “this is not my tribe.”
 Making matters worse, liberals perceive that in many cases conservative moral values are, in fact, amoral, responding to this perception with even more care and fairness (the concept of “virtue signaling” is useful in understanding this tendency).
 This caring on steroids often has the unintentional effect of creating a backlash with conservatives rather than building the bridge liberals truly do seek.
-To conservatives this kind of an over focusing on “care” and “fair” feels immature (lacking in broad situational awareness and some critical qualities a healthy society must have to function, like authority) as well as too often weaponized by “social justice warriors.”
+To conservatives this kind of an over focusing on “care” and “fair” feels immature (lacking in broad situational awareness and some critical qualities a healthy society must have to function, like authority) and is too often weaponized by “social justice warriors.”
 The more conservatives hear “care more,” the more they actually seem to do the opposite; the “meaner” liberals think conservatives are, the stronger liberals catapult the “care” into the next round of hostilities.
-This is the cycle of equal and opposite reactions where the worst in our politics now resides.
+This is the cycle of equal and opposite reactions where the worst in our politics now resides, tweet by awful tweet.